tio/tio/README.md

 /dev/serial/by-path/pci-0000:00:14.0-usbv2-0:6.4:1.2
 ```

-Note: The topology ID (TID) is a special hash of the full topology path of the
+Note: The topology ID (TID) is a unique hash of the full topology path of the
 connected device.
-This means that every time e.g. a USB serial device is
+This means that every time e.g. a USB serial port device is
-plugged into to the exact same USB hub chain it will get the exact same TID.
+plugged into to the exact same USB topology (same ports, same hubs, etc.) it
-This helps solve the problem of reconnecting to serical devices which do not
+will get the exact same TID.
+This helps solve the problem of reconnecting to
-provide a unique device by ID.
+serical devices which do not provide a unique device by ID.

 Additonally tio offers two convenient ways of connecting to serial devices: